Russian disinformation: Debunking Russian disinformation

 The European Union and NATO both set up special units to analyze and debunk falsehoods.
 NATO founded a modest facility in Latvia to respond to disinformation.
 An agreement by heads of state and governments in March 2015 let the EU create the European External Action Service East Stratcom Task Force, which publishes weekly reports on its website "EU vs Disinfo."
 The website and its partners identified and debunked more than 3,500 pro-Kremlin disinformation cases between September 2015 and November 2017.

-In 2016, the US set up the "Global Engagement Center" (GEC) as a division of the United States Department of State to oppose foreign propaganda efforts.
+In 2016, the US government established the Global Engagement Center (GEC) as an agency within the United States Department of State to counter foreign propaganda efforts.

-When explaining the 2016 annual report of the Swedish Security Service on disinformation, the representative Wilhelm Unge stated: "We mean everything from Internet trolls to propaganda and misinformation spread by media companies like RT and Sputnik."
+When explaining the 2016 annual report of the Swedish Security Service on disinformation, spokesman Wilhelm Unge stated: "We mean everything from Internet trolls to propaganda and misinformation spread by media companies like RT and Sputnik."
 RT and Sputnik were created to focus on Western audiences and function by Western standards, and RT tends to focus on how problems are the fault of Western countries.
 Russia's television outlet RT (formerly known as Russia Today) and the Sputnik news agency are state-sponsored media.

+Research has tested methods to debunk the effects of Russian disinformation, particularly in the context of the Russian war against Ukraine.
+One study examined how inoculation can empower individuals of Russian descent living in the West against pro-Kremlin disinformation.
+The study found that having a Russian identity and being exposed to Russian media is correlated with a heightened susceptibility to disinformation.
+However, inoculation was shown to improve participants' ability to recognize and perceive disinformation as less credible, heighten perceptions of Russia's responsibility for the war, and strengthen solidarity with Ukraine.

+Sergey Yastrzhembsky

+Sergey Yastrzhembsky, who has been called "the keeper of Vladimir Putin’s secrets", is a prominent supporter of Russian disinformation.
+In 2014, The Times called him the "spin doctor in chief" for supporting Russia's interests during the Chechen Wars.
+After the deaths of both Alexander Litvinenko and Anna Politkovskaya, Yastrzhembsky gave numerous misleading statements about both Politkovskaya and Litvinenko and their deaths.
+Also, Yastrzhembsky has been prominent in his anti-Ukraine efforts including countering the Orange Revolution and supporting Russia during the Russo-Ukrainian War.